n0thhhing/zeon/README.md

  - [ ] Add support for Big Endian arm/aarch64, and add tests for it.
  - [ ] For Vector Load intrinsics, dont assume the input length is the exact length of the output vector.
  - [ ] Test against C/C++ implementation.
+ - [ ] Add a better way to switch between implementations(like assembly, builtins and the fallback).

 ## Notes
  - When using `vld1*` on non-ARM architectures(or if use_asm and use_builtins is off), it assumes the underlying type fits the size of the vector.
- - Some intrinsics wont have inline assembly because the falback implementation is either faster or the same as the assembly implementation.
+ - Some intrinsics wont have inline assembly because the fallback implementation is either faster or the same as the assembly implementation.
+If the target function does not use inline assembly, then it wont be optimized to the target neon intrinsic unless your in `ReleaseFast`.

 ## Getting Started